 Cost of Living

-(prices are for all purpose-built student accommodation (both private and university-owned) in August 2020, as listed on StudentCrowd)
+(prices are for all purpose-built student accommodation (both private and university-owned) over the last 12 months, as listed on StudentCrowd)

 The average price for: